abn/mcpdoc-daemon/README.md

   --log-level INFO
 ```

+Where `<config-dir>` is the path to your configuration directory.

 ## File Monitoring

-The daemon monitors the `/config` directory for:
+The daemon monitors your configuration directory for:
 - File modifications
 - File creation/deletion
 - File moves